HouseOps/HouseOps/README.md

 ___

 # Work in progress...

+### Day 5 (2018-04-29)
+- User and Pass on Database Configuration
+- Launch Query in selected text

 ### Day 4 (2018-04-26)
 - Added Split Panel horizontal on Query
 - Refactor all design in SideBar Tree